-Welcome back to this series on financial forecasting where we address the burning questions beginners to the topic have.
+Welcome back to this series on financial forecasting where we address the burning questions beginners to the topic have, this week we’re covering financial forecasting methods.

-In this edition, we’re going to be discussing the methods of financial forecasting, and more specifically the top-down and bottom-up methods.
+In this edition, we’re going to be discussing two methods of financial forecasting, and more specifically the top-down and bottom-up methods.

 Now, if you’ve used Brixx, you’ll know which method we favour (bottom-up), but I’ll do my best not to be biased in this article!